farleyknight/dive-vscode-extension/docs/next_steps.md

     *   `test/suite/diagramParticipant.test.ts`
     *   `test/suite/endpoint-disambiguation.test.ts`
 *   **Expected Outcome:** Unit tests will be more robust, easier to understand, and faster to run, focusing purely on validating the intended logic in isolation.

+*   **Detailed Implementation Strategy:**
+    *   **Iterative Approach:** This refactoring will be performed incrementally, one `vscode` API usage at a time, across the specified test files.
+The goal is to ensure the test suite (`npm test` or `npm run test`) passes after each individual change.
+    *   **Process for Each `vscode` API Usage:**
+        1.  **Identify:** Within one of the target test files (from the "Scope" list), identify a specific direct usage of a `vscode` API (e.g., `vscode.Uri`, `vscode.window.showQuickPick`, `vscode.commands.executeCommand`, `vscode.workspace.workspaceFolders`).
+Since many files use `import * as vscode from 'vscode'`, this will involve inspecting how the `vscode` namespace object is used.
+        2.  **Abstract:** Define a new interface or wrapper function/class (e.g., `IVscodeWindow`, `executeVscodeCommand`, `getWorkspaceFolders`) in a suitable shared location (e.g., `src/adapters/vscode.ts` or similar).
+This abstraction will define the minimal signature needed by the consuming code.
+        3.  **Implement:** Create a concrete implementation of this abstraction that calls the actual `vscode` API.
+This will reside in the production codebase.
+        4.  **Refactor Core Logic (If Necessary):** Update the core application logic that was using the `vscode` API directly to now depend on the new abstraction (using dependency injection or by directly calling the wrapper function).
+        5.  **Refactor Test:** Modify the unit test to:
+            *   Import and use the new abstraction.
+            *   Mock the abstraction.
+Provide a test-specific implementation or use a mocking library (e.g., Sinon.JS stubs) to control its behavior for the test scenario.
+        6.  **Test:** Run the relevant unit tests and the full test suite (`npm test` or `npm run test`).
+        7.  **Verify & Iterate:**
+            *   If tests pass, commit the changes.
+Proceed to the next identified `vscode` API usage in the same file or a new file from the scope.
+            *   If tests fail, debug and fix the implementation or the test setup until all tests pass.
+Then, commit and proceed.
+    *   **File-by-File Focus:** It's recommended to tackle one test file at a time.
+Before starting on a file, it may be beneficial to list out all direct `vscode` API usages within that file to plan the sequence of abstractions.
+    *   **The `vscode.LanguageModelChat` Abstraction:** The plan outlined in "**Abstracting `vscode.LanguageModelChat` for Testability and Flexibility**" serves as a good example of this process for a specific, complex `vscode` API.
+Similar principles will be applied to other `vscode` API usages.

 ---